Chapola Productions

 Music General Policy

-We give lessons at our home music studio, or if you prefer we can have lessons at your home for an extra fee - 50¢ per mile.
-For example, if you live 5 miles away (10 mile round trip), we will charge $5 extra to have lessons at your house.
-If 2 or more students are taking lessons at the same house, the $5 fee would only be charged once.
+We give lessons in our home music studio, or if you prefer we can travel to your location for an extra fee of 50˘/mile ($5 minimum charge).
+For example, if you live 7 miles away, (14 mile round trip), we will charge $7/trip x 4 = $28/month extra.
+If 2 or more students are taking lessons at the same location, the driving fee is only charged once.
+If 2 or more families are taking lessons in the same neighborhood (scheduled in the same time frame), the driving fee can be split between the families.

 Books: You can purchase all your Lesson Books directly from us.
-We have different books for different age groups.
-The cost to get you started will be: Adults-$26, Teenagers-$23, Children-$12.
+The cost to get you started is ~ $15-$30 depending on which course you take.

 Practice & Homework: We assign written homework with every lesson.
 We expect you to practice the songs and drills we assign, and to complete and turn in all written homework on time.